 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- Begin by heating a skillet over medium-high heat.
+Begin by heating a skillet over medium-high heat.
 Add a little olive oil or butter, since you will be using lean ground beef.
 Cook the beef and onions together until onions are tender and beef is no longer pink.
-Drain excess grease, if necessary.
+Drain excess grease, if necessary, or just leave it in there for a little extra flavor.

-- Simmer, uncovered, until the sauce has reduced and thickened, about 5 minutes.
-Add the frozen vegetables and cook on low for 3-5 minutes, stirring occasionally.
+Add in the Worcestershire sauce, tomato paste, and broth.
+Simmer until the sauce has reduced and thickened, about 5 minutes.
+Add the frozen vegetables and cook on low for 3-5 minutes, stirring occasionally, enough just to warm the veggies a bit.

-While hash browns makes a quick and cheesy potato topping, you may swap out the grated potatoes for personal taste or as a dairy-free option.
+While hash browns makes a quick and cheesy potato topping, you may swap out the grated potatoes for personal taste.

 Let’s be friends on Pinterest!
 I’m always sharing great recipes!